Skip to main content Skip to search

 Can foreigners start a business in Norway?

-Do I need to live in Norway or have a Norwegian partner?
+Do I need a Norwegian partner?

 Which sectors are best for new entrants?

-What government incentives are available?
+What incentives exist?

 What are the main challenges?